 Heavy metals (Cd, Cr, Cu, Ni, Pb, Zn, Se) are calculated as a fraction of TSP according to the metal content of tyres from a Swedish study from 2006 (Hjortenkrans et al. 2006).
 Several other studies on metal content from tyres are available, however the Hjortenkrans study is assumed to be most relevant for the Nordic conditions.
 In this study, the metal contents of tyres are measured for retreaded tyres and non-retreaded tyres.
-For the purposes of the emission inventory, retread tyres are assumed to be used for heavy-duty vehicles and buses and non-retread tyres are assumed to be used for all other vehicle types.
+For the purposes of the emission inventory, retread tyres are assumed to be used for all other vehicle types.